GREENOVER/GREENOVER/README.md

 #### My Career
 ***
 - 🏢 2025.02 ~ Working for [Coupang🚀](https://www.coupang.jobs/kr/)
-  - Working as an Senior iOS Developer
+  - Working as an Sr. iOS Engineer
   - participating in the development of [Coupang Eats](https://www.coupangeats.com)
 - 🏢 2023.02 ~ 2025.01 Worked for [Hanwha Life](https://www.hanwhalife.com)
   - Worked as an iOS Developer